openwallet-foundation/acapy-plugins/kafka_events/README.md

 }
 ```

-Be cautious and only send the `payload` content over the wire to the DIDComm recipient.
+Metadata contain, amongst other things, the plaintext version of the DIDComm message; be cautious and only send the `payload` content over the wire to the DIDComm recipient.